First read is on us.

 India is emerging as a strong domestic aviation market.
 Increased investment in aviation infrastructure in the country, along with growing purchasing power of the Indian middle class is boosting the Indian aviation industry.

-The Indian aviation industry has recorded its highest-ever half yearly domestic passenger traffic.
+The Indian aviation industry has recorded its highest-ever domestic passenger traffic for a half year.
 Between January and June 2024, Indian airlines carried 79.35 million passengers.
 This was an increase of over 4% from the previous year, as per data from Indian aviation watchdog Directorate General of Civil Aviation.

-Before this, the highest-ever half-yearly passenger traffic was recorded last year, when 76.09 million passengers traveled on domestic airlines.
+Before this, the highest-ever passenger traffic for a half year was recorded in 2023, when 76.09 million passengers traveled on domestic airlines.
 The passenger traffic in 2023 had surpassed pre-Covid levels of 70.68 million passengers by 7.7%.

 Passenger Traffic Doubled in 10 Years

-In the January-June period over the last 10 years, the domestic passenger traffic has more than doubled.
+In the January-June period over the past 10 years, the domestic passenger traffic has more than doubled.
 In 2015, 38.83 million passengers traveled domestically.

 During the decade, IndiGo played a key role in serving the Indian market, with its passenger share increasing from 37.5% in 2015 to 60.7% now.